-E. Briggs of Bountiful has filled up

-er cultivation.
-William Kraack of East Crescent (Sandy) has three varieties of hand-some peaches entirely clear of insects.
-He feels repaid for his work in exterminating the pests.
-Joseph Smith of Draper has three va-rieties of fine pears and makes a creditable display.
-T. H. Walk of Uulon has a promis-ing exhibit of peaches, pears, plums, grapes and apples.
+William Kraack . of East Crescent (Sandy) has three varieties of hand-some peaches entirely clear of insects.
+He feels repaid for his work in extermtable display.
+T. H. Walk of Uulon has a promising exhibit of peaches, pears, plums, grapes and apples.

-THE ENTRIES.

-Entries in the Horticultural Exhibit.
-W. G. Cragum, supervisor, are as folows: N. B. Johnson, Provo, entries-apples, pears.
-Mrs. V. C. Balley, Calder's Park, seven entries-preserved apricots, jams, (Continued on page two.) declared that someone had thrown is a fountain in the center, and there are inclined tables around the four sides of the building.
-At present writing the exhibits are hardly half in place, but exhibitors are hurrying up, and getting their displays into position.
-As it looks now the fruit exhibit ought to be very complete: and a gratifying feature is that the exhibits show that growers are putting their best foot forward in the matter of showing products free from the codling moth and other de-structive insects.
-"Just you note that my apples are free from moth," is often heard now by exhibitors.
-The super-visor of this department is WI.
-G. Cragun, and he is working with the experience of many years to have his department make a creditable display.
-Among the growers whose fruits are rock at her and that it had crashed through a window.
-The children ran screaming into the house and told Mrs. Scott what had happened.
+Entries in the Horticultural Exhibit G. Cragum, supervisor, are as fol-OWS N. B. Johnson, Provo, entries-apples.
+Mrs. V. C. Bailey, Calder's Park, seven entries-preserved apricots, jams, by a crash of falling glass.
+A little girl declared that someone had thrown a rock at her and that it had crashed hrough a window.
+The children ran acreaming into the house and told Mrs. through a window.
+At first it Scott what had happened.
+Scott what had happened.
 At first it was thought the rock had been thrown by one of a crowd of boys who had been playing about the place.
-An investigaplaying about the place.
 An investiga-tion was started and in a few minutes one of the children ran to Mrs. Scott and told her that she had seen a man jump out of a west window of Mr. Coal-ter's house.
+A moment later the blaze ter's house.
 A moment later the blaze was discovered and an alarm turned in.
-Several persons claim to have seen the more but poses of them codes and the second an but none of them got a good look at him.
+Several persons claim to have seen the man but none of them got a good look at him.
 They all declared that after jumping out of the window he disap-peared in the darkness.
-The case is being thoroughly investidepartment make a creditable display.
-Among the growers whose fruits are already in place are, Mrs. V. C. Baley of Wilford (Calder's Park).
-She has some 150 varieties of pickles, catsup, cherries, apricots, jams, jellies, with a full line of small fruits.
-Mrs. Bailey is an old exhibitor and her wares show that she has profited by experience and knows how to make the wart of a limit. rated by the fire chiefs and it is quite probable that arrests will follow.
-SUES HOLY CROSS FOR BLINDNESS.